Adding routes middlewares

 To define a middleware in a route module, one must export it as a named export with the name:

-Here is an example of a custom get
+Here is an example of a custom get handler that renders the page component and

 then adds a custom header to the response before returning it: